sayyidsyamil/uhmhack/README.md

 # HEAL.ai – Digital Front-Liner for Malaysian Clinics

-HEAL.ai is developed by the **UMHackathon** team for the **ELLM Startup Initiative 2025**, a competition organized by **UMSCOM**.
-Heal.AI is a multilingual, AI-powered virtual receptionist that automates patient intake, understands any local language, and generates structured summaries for doctors in the Malaysian public health context.
+HEAL.ai is developed by the **UHMackathon** team for the **ELLM Startup Initiative 2025**, a competition organised by **UMSCOM**.
+HEAL.ai is a multilingual, AI-powered virtual receptionist that automates patient intake, understands any local language, and generates structured summaries for doctors in the Malaysian public health context.
 It reduces clinic staff costs, eliminates language barriers, and streamlines diagnosis by ensuring doctors never need to repeat basic questions.

 HEAL.ai is built to function in **Klinik Kesihatan** and **Hospital Kerajaan** settings across Malaysia, providing a seamless experience for both patients and healthcare providers.
 It triages patients, searches or registers them in the database, logs the visit, auto-assigns a queue number based on doctor availability, and delivers concise visit summaries in **simple Malaysian English** and **Bahasa Malaysia**.
 This makes it easy to understand for all users, from clinic staff to patients.